-The pub opened in 1936 as the Plume of Feathers, the emblem of the popular Prince of Wales who became King Edward VIII in 1936.
-However, when Edward VIII was deemed to have disgraced himself by marrying Mrs Wallis Simpson and abdicating, the chosen name was rapidly changed to The Bantam.
+Opening in early 1935 as the Plume of Feathers, by March 1936 the name had already changed to The Bantam.
 This name came from the nickname of a local regiment in World War I, later also being applied to Coventry City F.C.
+The name Tom O' Bedlam also appears to have been considered, but the idea obviously discarded.

 The licensee in the early 1960s, Tommy Wall, was an ex-fairground wall-of-death rider.